Openings

 4. Undergraduate Students

 We welcome highly motivated undergrad students.
-Students work with us as a volunteer, research credits (e.g., ECE 3970), and Senior Projects.
-For some students, financial support can be available via ACCESS, UROP, REU, and/or scholarship/fellowship.
+Students work with us as a volunteer, research credit (e.g., ECE 3970), or through Senior Projects.
+For some students, financial support may be available via UROP, REU, and/or other scholarships or fellowships.

-• Freshman/sophomore year: meet faculty, volunteer research work (e.g., 5-10 hours a week)
+• Freshman/sophomore year: meet faculty, volunteer research work (e.g., approximately 5-10 hours a week)

-• Junior year: Take ECE 3970 research credit (2 to 3 credits/semester) + financial support via UROP
+• Junior year: Take ECE 3970 research credit (1 to 2 credits/semester), Senior Project (3 credits) and/or financial support via UROP

-• Senior year: Senior Project (4 credits, 3 credits) + financial support via UROP/fellowship
+• Senior year: Senior Project (3~4 credits) and/or financial support via UROP or fellowships

-It will be a plus if you are familiar with the software (e.g., MATLAB, LabView, Python/C, SolidWorks, COMSOL, Lumerical, etc.).
+Familiarity with software tools (e.g., MATLAB, LabView, Python/C, SolidWorks, COMSOL, Lumerical, etc.) is a plus.

-If you are interested in my group, please email me with (1) a resume and (2) a brief description of your research interest.
+If you are interested in my group, please email me with (1) unofficial transcript, (2) your resume and (2) a brief description of your research interest.

 Contact